 - In the Everybody Hates Chris episode "Everybody Hates Homecoming", there's one part where Chris Rock visits his homecoming date's house to meet her snobby affluent parents.
-This whole scene is a parody of older, more cliched black sitcoms such as The Cosby Show, complete with a three-cameras format and a laugh track.
+This whole scene is a parody of older, more cliched black sitcoms such as The Cosby Show, complete with a three-cameras format and a constant laugh track.

 - Played with in the Monk episode "Mr. Monk's Favorite Show".
-Adrian Monk was a big fan of a 70s/80s family sitcom named The Cooper Clan (a likely parody of The Brady Bunch) during his childhood.
+Adrian Monk himself was a big fan of a 70s/80s family sitcom titled The Cooper Clan (a likely parody of The Brady Bunch) during his childhood.
 At one point he has a dream where he's in the show itself and talks to the characters, giving his usual explanation of the episode's murder mystery; while also revealing some very unpleasant truths about what happened to the former cast members after the show ended.

 - The widely hated arc in My Name Is Earl, in which Earl slipped in a coma and dreamed that he was the main character in a family sitcom where he was married to Billie.

 - Scrubs is already a Work Com Dramedy, but in the episode "My Life in Four Cameras" J.D. has an extended fantasy where he experiences his job at Sacred Heart Hospital in a much more typical sitcom style, including a laugh track, brighter colors, and every problem neatly resolved in the end.

 - Supernatural: In the episode "Changing Channels", the Winchester brothers are thrown into TV Land by the Trickster god.
 One of the shows in which they land is a Supernatural sitcom complete with alternate opening credits and a theme song, catch phrases, an obviously fake stage set, a voice-over telling us that Supernatural is filmed before a live audience, and built-in commercials.
 The live-studio audience is stereotypically interactive applauding when characters enter, wolf whistling at sex jokes, and laughing uproariously even at things that aren't funny, like Sam wondering if they'll die in there.